-The questionnaire will enable the Authority to help it assess a scheme’s governance standards and how this may impact on good member outcomes.
+The questionnaire will enable the Authority to assess a scheme’s governance standards and how this may impact on good member outcomes.
 The questionnaire will also, where appropriate, enable the Authority to assess how well a scheme meets the proposed requirements for Master Trusts as published by the Authority in June 2019 here and other requirements of the IORP II Directive, once this has been transposed into law.

 Head of Supervision and Enforcement, Grace Guy, said: “The Pensions Authority is committed to improving member outcomes by implementing a forward looking and risk based approach to supervision.
 This will involve more direct engagement with trustees involving dialogue and scrutiny about how well they are exercising their responsibilities to their members.
 This programme is the first step in a process that will be extended to all schemes.”

 For further information, contact: